hapax/hapax.github.io/assets/hyperlaunch.md

 where $P_0$ is the pressure at $z=0$, and $\lambda$ is called the *scale height*.
-So, in our oomeist model, pressure decreases exponenentially, and is effectively zero after a few scale heights.
+So, in our oomist model, pressure decreases exponenentially, and is effectively zero after a few scale heights.
 Let's calculate some actual numbers.
 The pressure at ground height is just atmospheric pressure,